pytorch/tutorials/recipes_source/torch_export_challenges_solutions.rst

-Error: Unsupported python operations
+Error: Unsupported Python Operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-While exporting a model, it might fail because the model implementation might contain certain python operations which are not yet supported by `torch.export`.
+While exporting a model, it might fail because the model implementation might contain certain Python operations which are not yet supported by ``torch.export``.
 Some of these failures may have a workaround.
-BLIP is an example where the original model errors and making a small change in the code resolves the issue.
+BLIP is an example where the original model errors, which can be resolved by making a small change in the code.
-`torch.export` lists the common cases of supported and unsupported operations in `ExportDB <https://pytorch.org/docs/main/generated/exportdb/index.html>`__ and shows how you can modify your code to make it export compatible.
+``torch.export`` lists the common cases of supported and unsupported operations in `ExportDB <https://pytorch.org/docs/main/generated/exportdb/index.html>`__ and shows how you can modify your code to make it export compatible.

 .. code:: console